Real estate

 3

-Private real estate can be a diversifier and inflation hedge, have potential tax benefits, and provide exposure to private markets.
+US private real estate can be a diversifier and inflation hedge, have potential tax benefits, and provide exposure to private markets.

-1. Competitive long-term return potential: Total and risk-adjusted3
+1. Competitive long-term return potential

-2. Diversification
+3. Diversification

-3. Private markets exposure
+4. Private market exposure

-5. Durable income potential
+6. Durable income potential

-6. Tax advantages
+7. Tax advantages

 Deductions and depreciation

-Investors may benefit from a REITS’ ability to deduct certain expenses, such as mortgage interest, property repairs, and depreciation.
+Investors may benefit from a REIT’s ability to deduct certain expenses, such as mortgage interest, property repairs, and depreciation.

 Capital gains taxes instead of income taxes

-Consider private real estate
+Consider US private real estate

 • 1